LindiPorter/RevProject1/README.md

 * Use buttons to navigate through pages

 ## License
-This project uses the following license:
+This project uses the following license: [LICENSE.txt]